 The second most important consideration is the slope of the land.
 The most efficient system is one that allows water to collect and flow to the lowest elevation point from the site.

-Although surface conditions can certainly be a factor, the slope of the site is an extremely important issue A gradual fall is all that is needed for adequate land drainage and a fall of between 1-50 and 1-100 is fine.
+Although surface conditions can certainly be a factor, the slope of the site is a critical issue.
+A gradual fall is enough for adequate land drainage, and a fall of between 1-50 and 1-100 is fine.

 How land drains work